-The gain setting on each PMT is calibrated prior to the beginning of each season such that the Gaussian mean of the charge distribution corresponds to a gain of $10^7$ , or equivalently 1 PE.
+The gain setting on each PMT is calibrated prior to the beginning of each season such that the Gaussian mean of the charge distribution corresponds to a gain of 10^7 , or equivalently 1 PE.
 This gain calibration method, run directly on the DOMs, uses waveform integration for charge determination instead of WaveDeform unfolding, resulting in a small systematic shift in gain.
-This systematic shift was determined for every PMT, and was found to be on average $2.00 \pm 0.03\%$ with a standard deviation of 3.54%, corresponding to an overestimation of the measured charge in the detector.
+This systematic shift was determined for every PMT.
+The mean shift obtained over all DOM was found to be $1.47 \pm 0.04\%$ with a standard deviation of 2.62%, corresponding to an overestimation of the measured charge in the detector.

 The correction to the systematic shift in the measured charge can be implemented retroactively by dividing the reported charge from WaveDeform by the corresponding offset for a given DOM.
-Alternatively, we can account for this by simply inserting SPE charge templates, measured in this analysis, into simulation such that the corresponding systematic shift is also modelled in simulation.
+Alternatively, we can account for this by simply inserting SPE charge templates, measured in this analysis, into simulation such that the corresponding systematic shift is also modeled in simulation.
 This will be performed in the following subsection.